shivannis/xandr-docs-public/xandr-docs/articles/monetize/geo-radius-segments.md

 > Access to the geo radius segment targeting feature requires additional roles and permissions.
 Contact your Xandr account representative for more information.

 A geo radius segment is a list of latitude, longitude, and radius data.
 You can use geo radius segments for geographical targeting of multiple user locations.
 When you create a geo radius segment, you add latitude, longitude, and radius data either manually (copy and paste) or by importing a file.
-Once the geo radius segment is created, these locations are easily targetable on your line item using the segment ID (see [Segment Targeting](segment-targeting.md)) for more information.
+Once the geo radius segment is created, these locations are easily targetable on your line item using the segment ID (see [Segment Targeting](segment-targeting.md) for more information).

 > [!IMPORTANT]
 > Approximately 30% of impressions received contain location data that you can target with geo radius segments.